Automating shapefile and GeoJSON exports from municipal portals

 status_resp.raise_for_status()

-if state == "COMPLETED":
+if payload.get("state") == "COMPLETED":

-archive_resp = requests.get(download_url, stream=True, timeout=60)
+archive_resp = requests.get(payload["download_url"], stream=True, timeout=60)

 archive_resp.raise_for_status()